Why Do People Celebrate Halloween

 To protect themselves further from the mean tricks of the bad spirits, the druids offered them good things to eat.
 They also disguised themselves.
 That way the spirits would think the druids belonged to their own evil company.
 Surely the spirits would not harm members of their own group!
 Or so the druids thought.
 Thus we celebrate Halloween by playing “trick or treat,” dressing up in costumes, and wearing masks.

 Halloween’s origins date back to the ancient Celtic festival of Samhain (pronounced sow-in).
 The Celts, who lived 2,000 years ago in the area that is now Ireland, the United Kingdom, and northern France, celebrated their new year at the end of summer and the harvest and the beginning of the dark, cold winter, a time of year that was often associated with human death.
 Celts believed that on the night of October 31 the ghosts of the dead returned to earth.

 When is Halloween

 Halloween falls on October 31st each year.
-Halloween 2019 lands on a Thursday.
+Halloween 2021 lands on Sunday.